Chapter 17 Functional Elixir

 Sometimes, injecting values(like modules) as module attributes can feel like a “global state”, “singleton”, or similar antipattern.
 We need to understand that each programming language provides different ways to solve common programming problems.
 Dependency injection is one of those common concerns that every language needs to solve, and Elixir solves it by using compile-time modules’ attributes.

-As long as you are using module attributes to be able to inject compile-time dependencies to test your code, there’s just no better way to do it in Elixir, and now we know why(based on the issues with the alternative approaches).
+As long as you use module attributes to inject compile-time dependencies for testing, there’s just no better way to do it in Elixir, and now we know why(based on the issues with the alternative approaches).

 Together with the module attributes, our code should be now fully functional.

-In the last section, we looked into different ways to inject modules’ dependencies to avoid side-effects causing functions inside the tests.
+In the last section, we looked into different ways to inject modules’ dependencies to avoid side-effect-causing functions inside the tests.
 Besides side-effect causing functions, in functional programming, error handling is also done in a specific manner.

 safeDivide(2, 0) # <= returns Left("Dividing error")